 Discover the Heraklion Markets

 The Heraklion Central Market is a wonderful place to take in the colors and sounds of the city.
 In the heart of the downtown amongst many more modern stores and cafes is this piece of Heraklion of the past.
-The market is on 1866 Street – the name it commemorates the year of a famous Cretan uprising – very close to the famous Lions’ Square and the Morosini Fountain.
+The Heraklion Central Market is on 1866 Street, running from the Meidani to Kornarou Square.
+As the name it commemorates the year of a famous Cretan uprising – very close to the famous Lions’ Square and the Morosini Fountain.
 To enjoy the market at its liveliest, join the locals in the morning – most people like to get their shopping done before the heat of the day sets in.
 And do make time to stop for coffee or a snack amid the cheerful, bustling chaos of the marketplace.

 Because Heraklion has so many visitors from abroad, there are also some shops specializing in local souvenirs and gift items, such as packaged dried herbs and hand-milled olive oil soaps.

 Even outside of the central market you will see stores specializing in artisanal foods.
 Be on the lookout for local bakeries where you can buy “paximadia” – the tasty Cretan rusks of barley.
 You’ll also find various “almira” – salty “cookies” flavored with fresh herbs, spinach, or olives.

 There are charcuterie shops with cured pork specialties like “apaki” and “tsiglino” or sausages tangy with vinegar.
 With a stop at a local cheesemonger for some “graviera” or “anthotiro” you’ll soon have the makings for a memorable picnic.